 Forward Bend Pose

 The forward bend pose is one of the easiest poses you can do to relieve pain in your lower back.
 To perform this pose, you should start by standing with your feet together and then bend from your hips, bringing your hands down to the floor or a chair.
 You’ll want to make sure that the majority of the pressure is on the soles of your feet, not on your toes or heels.
+Bend your knees to make the pose easier.
 If you’re having trouble balancing, put one hand over the other and hold them in front of you.
 This will help you balance while bending at the hips without putting too much pressure on your spine.
 You’ll also want to be careful not to overdo this pose, as it could cause more harm than good if done incorrectly.

 Conclusion